-This is achieved through the adoption of an ethics management programme.
-Such an ethics management system dovetails with demands set by new international laws and best practice standards such as the United Nations Global Compact.
+An ethics management system dovetails with demands set by new international laws and best practice standards such as the United Nations Global Compact.

 Ethics training is seen as central to an ethics management (or integrity management) process.
 Although King III does NOT constitute legislation, it sets the standard of best practice in South Africa.
 Corporate governance practices, ethics codes and guidelines lift the bar of what are regarded as appropriate standards of conduct.
 Consequently, any failure to meet a recognised standard of governance, albeit not legislated, may also render a board or individual director liable at law.

 In the light of the King Reports, the new Companies Act, international best practice anti-corruption guidelines and due diligence requirements set by international business partners, ProEthics’ services are designed to meet these legislative demands and best practice standards, thereby expanding their cross-border business opportunities, competitiveness and long-term sustainability.

 The international and local laws that govern anti-corruption are complex and extra-territorial in application – making it a difficult but critical concern for business to proactively manage.
 Our academic background and years of practical experience in this landscape ideally position us to empower our clients to comply with the relevant laws and prevent monetary losses and reputational damage.